Determining the IP address

 Determine IP address with monitor

 There are several ways to determine the IP address to access the device via the network.
-If you have connected a local monitor, you can log in with the user "Administrator" and the password "1".
+If you have connected a monitor, you can log in with the username Administrator and password 1.
+After you have logged into the Linux® system locally, enter the following command for compact, tabular display of the IP address:

 Administrator@BTN-000twtq7 ip addr show